nelson-n/cs-math-nn/ComputerLanguages/README.md

 ## /Java

+`/JavaCheatsheet.java`

+Cheatsheet with notes on important functionality in Java.
+Covers:
+* Classes and functions.
+* Types and data structures in Java.

 `/JavaNotes.java`

 Contains notes on the Java language, drawn mainly from the book *Java: A Beginner's Guide* by Herbert Schildt.
 This book covers Java fundamentals, data types, methods, operators, inheritance, packages, I/O, multithreading, and generics.

-`/JavaCheatsheet.java`

-Cheatsheet with notes on classes and functions, types and data structures, loops and control flow, and generics.
-Serves as a useful refresher when writing in Java.

 `/JavaHelpers.java`

 Contains useful Java helpers such as methods for printing arrays and generating random integers.

 ## /R

+`/RCheatsheet.R`

+Cheatsheet with notes on important functionality in the R language.
+Covers:
+* Tracing memory.
+* Functionals such as `map()`, `sapply()`, and `parSapply`.
+* S3 methods, S4 methods, and OOP in R.
+* Metaprogramming.
+* Plots and tables.

 `/AdvancedR.R`